COARSE AND DENSE WAVELENGTH DIVISION MULTIPLEXING

-CWDM allows up to 18 channels to be transported over a single dark fiber, while DWDM supports more than 200 channels.
 Both technologies are independent of protocol, meaning that any mix of data, storage, voice or video can be used on the different wavelength channels.
 In fiber terms, the main difference between CWDM and DWDM technologies lies in how the transmission channels are spaced along the electromagnetic spectrum.

-Coarse Wavelength Division Multiplexing
+Coarse Wavelength Division Multiplexing - CWDM

-CWDM is a technology that allows up to 18 channels to be connected over a dark fiber pair.
+CWDM supports up to 18 wavelength channels transmitted over a dark fiber at the same time.
+To achieve this, the different wavelengths of each channel are 20nm apart.
 Two wavelength regions are most commonly associated with CWDM, 1310nm and 1550nm.
 The 1550nm region is more popular because it has a lower loss in the fiber (meaning the signal can travel farther).

 CWDM and DWDM wavelength comparison

-The following figure shows how the DWDM channels fit into the wavelength spectrum compared to CWDM channels.
+The figure shows how the DWDM channels fit into the wavelength spectrum compared to CWDM channels.
 Each CWDM channel is spaced 20nm apart from the adjacent channel.
 In the figure, we use colors to differentiate the 8 CWDM channels in the 1550 region.
 For the 1310 regions, no color schemes have been standardized.

 For DWDM on the other hand, most of the DWDM channels are within the 1530 and 1550nm CWDM regions.
 For DWDM channels, a color scheme has not been standardized either: probably just as well because remembering all the different colors for the DWDM channels with the naked eye might also be a strain.
 Instead, we use a block to indicate where they are grouped.